 The bill amends subsection 2 of section 37-17.1-07.1 of the North Dakota Century Code, focusing on the state's hazardous chemical fee system.
-It establishes a nonlapsing restricted account known as the state hazardous chemicals preparedness and response fund, which will be funded by revenue from the hazardous chemical fee system and legislative appropriations.
-The bill outlines that the director of the division of homeland security is responsible for setting fees for the state hazardous chemical fee system, with specific guidelines on fee increases, including a cap on annual increases and requirements for advance notice of changes.
+It establishes a nonlapsing restricted account known as the state hazardous chemicals preparedness and response fund, which will be funded by revenue from the hazardous chemical fee system and appropriations from the legislative assembly.
+Additionally, each county will create a similar account to support local hazardous chemicals preparedness and response programs.
+The bill introduces new provisions regarding the setting of fees by the director of the division of homeland security, including a cap on fee increases and requirements for advance notice of any changes.

 Statutes affected: